MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

    - On your application page, select **API Permissions** \> **Add permission** \> **APIs my organization uses** > type **WindowsDefenderATP** and select on **WindowsDefenderATP**.

-   - Note that `WindowsDefenderATP` doesn't appear in the original list.
+   - `WindowsDefenderATP` doesn't appear in the original list.
 Start writing its name in the text box to see it appear.

      :::image type="content" source="../media/add-permission.png" alt-text="The Add a permission option" lightbox="../media/add-permission.png":::